-Fusebox Full Player
+Fusebox Full Player (Pro Only)

 The Fusebox Full Player is pictured below.
 We call it the "full" player because it allows you to showcase and play your full podcast episode library.
 If you’re on a page where you want your listeners to explore all your podcast episodes, use the library player.